zeydduran/zeydduran/README.md

 ### Hi there 👋

+I'm Zeyd.
+Since 2013, I have been gaining experience in web application development.
+I have a solid foundation in using modern technologies such as Laravel, NestJS, Angular, and Vue, with a particular focus on developing e-commerce applications.
+Additionally, I develop corporate, manageable web applications tailored to the specific needs of businesses.
+My goal is to provide user-friendly and functional web solutions that help my partners succeed in the digital world.

 <!--
 **zeydduran/zeydduran** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.